 These colours can then be used to dye textiles, but Kucerenkaite also created a ceramic glaze which is non-toxic, unlike many common glazes.
 The project Ignorance is Bliss uses only waste-created pigments to colour their tiles and each finished item is completely unique.
 They are suitable for use on interior walls and their individual and hand-crafted look is completely on trend, as is the company’s sustainable ethos.

-A new post for Diary of a Tile Addict, May 2019
+A new post by Hanna Simpson Diary of a Tile Addict, May 2019